captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Always has been, always will be -- and who the fuck are you to try and tell a Black man otherwise?
+Always has been, always will be—and who the fuck are you to try and tell a Black man otherwise?

 ---